-Areas to be developed in 2023-24
+Areas to be developed in 2024-25

-Since September 2023, further investment has been made in strengthening the ICT team.
-The aim of this investment is to further develop the central ICT support package which will allow ICT to be managed in a way that drives the school forward, rather than simply supporting it to function.
-As the Trust continues to grow, we will continue to develop the central capacity to support our schools and progress the IT strategy including actioning the recommendations raised from the Internal Audit.
+In August 2024, further investment has been made in strengthening both the School Improvement team ICT teams.
+The aim of this investment is to further develop and increase the capacity of the central support team.
+This has been achieved without increasing the schools central management charge, thereby allowing the Trust to deliver a great service for our schools at the same cost.
+As the Trust continues to grow, we will continue to develop the central capacity to support our schools.